hoppersroppers/roadmap/README.md

 # Choose Your Own Adventure

-The following is a choose your own adventure game where we will attempt to help new students find their way to the best resources for their current skill level and what they want to learn.
+The following is a choose your own adventure game where we will attempt to help new students find their way to the best resources for their current skill level.
+For the most part, you should follow the main track as a beginner so that you improve on pace with the difficulty of the material.
 Click the hyperlinks to find the training that is right for you!

 <h2 id="linux">1.
 Linux</h2>